 It organizes the steps for an obstacle-free second process, i.e. production.
 This stage ends when full-scale production begins.

 On the other hand, post-production is the last stage of video production and begins once the planning and shooting stages are done.
-It is organizing, cutting, coloring and editing the raw footage captured in the production stage.
+It involves a video editor, which takes raw footage captured during production and transforms it into a polished, engaging video through processes like organizing, cutting, and color correction.

 This stage adds the finishing touches to the footage to make an engaging video before it is catered to the audience.